Pears (soap): Marketing

 In 1882, socialite Lillie Langtry became the first woman to negotiate a lucrative endorsement deal when Pears' Soap paid her £132 to sign the statement, "Since using Pears' Soap for the hands and complexion I have discarded all others", recommending their product.
 Langtry later claimed that she had named her fee to match her weight at the time, giving rise to the popular phrase that she was paid "pound for pound", while other accounts suggest she may not have been paid for the endorsement.
-Pears' Victorian trade cards soonafter included testimonials from Italian opera singer Adelina Patti, American actress Mary Anderson, and American clergyman Henry Ward Beecher.
+Pears' Victorian trade cards soon after included testimonials from Italian opera singer Adelina Patti, American actress Mary Anderson, and American clergyman Henry Ward Beecher.

 Between 1891 and 1925, the company issued the Pears' Annual at Christmastime.
 The annuals were heavily illustrated, with a selection of Christmas features and stories, and published predominantly in large tabloid format.
 Another advertisement vehicle for Pears was the 1,000-page Pears' Cyclopaedia, a one-volume almanac that offered "A Mass of Curious and Useful Information about Things that everyone Ought to know in Commerce, History, Science, Religion, Literature and other Topics of Ordinary Conversation" for a shilling.
 Established in December 1897, it was sold to Pelham Books in 1958, then Penguin in 1988, and ceased publication in 2017 after 125 years in print.
 In 1958, the annual "Miss Pears" competition began, with the offer of £1,000 prize money, and the winner's image to be used on soapboxes and print advertisements for the year.
 Until the company ended the event in 1997, parents entered their young daughters, many aged just three or four, resulting in 25,000 entries every year.

 Since 2003, British company Cert Brands has been responsible for marketing and distributing Pears soap.